DigitalExtinction/Game/CONTRIBUTING.md

 * 3D models need to be exported into glTF format.

-* Whenever applicable and desirable by the author, track the original 3D modeling project file (e.g. .blend file from Blender) alongside the exported model.
+* Whenever applicable and desirable by the author, add the original 3D modeling project file (e.g. .blend file from Blender) to `/projects/` directory.

 * The +Y axis points upwards, and the front of the model points in the +X direction.